alannchang/capstone_project/README.md

 # 📬 InboxPilot (Name subject to change)

 **InboxPilot** is a project aiming to create a local-first, privacy-respecting Gmail management application.
-It currently features C++ based local LLM inference via `llama.cpp` and a Python-based microservice for Gmail API interaction.
+It currently features C++ based local LLM inference via `llama.cpp` (with a TUI chat interface) and a Python-based microservice for Gmail API interaction.

 🚧 **Note: This project is under active development.
 The final feature set and architecture may evolve.
-Some features described in older documentation (like a fully integrated TUI and Reinforcement Learning agent) are currently either in early stages or planned for future development.**
+Some features described in older documentation (like a fully integrated TUI for email management and a Reinforcement Learning agent) are currently either in early stages or planned for future development.**

 ## 🔍 Overview

 InboxPilot's core is to intelligently manage your Gmail inbox.
-The current version provides the foundational blocks: local LLM processing and Gmail connectivity.
+The current version provides the foundational blocks: local LLM processing with a chat interface, and Gmail connectivity via a separate microservice.

 **Currently implemented or well-developed features:**

-- **Local LLM Inference**: Utilizes `llama.cpp` for on-device language model operations (implemented in `src/LlamaInference.cpp`).
+- **Local LLM Inference with TUI Chat**: Utilizes `llama.cpp` for on-device language model operations.
+A terminal-based user interface (TUI) using FTXUI provides a chat interface to interact with the LLM (implemented in `src/main.cpp` and `src/LlamaInference.cpp`).
 - **Gmail API Access**: A Python microservice (`gmail-microservice/gmail_service.py`) handles communication with the Gmail API via OAuth2 for email management tasks.
+This service is functional but not yet fully integrated with the C++ TUI application.

 **Features in planning/early development (may not be fully functional):**

-- 💻 TUI-based email viewer and command console (FTXUI is a planned dependency).
+- 💻 **Integrated Email Management TUI**: Enhancing the current TUI to directly view, manage, and organize emails by calling the Gmail microservice.
+- 🔗 **C++ and Python Microservice Integration**: Implementing the HTTP client logic within the C++ application to communicate with the Python Gmail microservice, enabling the TUI to perform Gmail actions.
-- 🧠 RL agent that learns preferred actions (archive, label, delete, etc.).
+- 🧠 **RL agent** that learns preferred actions (archive, label, delete, etc.).
-- 🗣 LLM-generated summaries and explanations integrated with email workflows.
+- 🗣 **LLM-generated summaries and explanations** integrated with email workflows (beyond the current chat functionality).
-- 🔁 Feedback loop: user confirms/overrides → model improves.
+- 🔁 **Feedback loop**: user confirms/overrides → model improves.

 ## 🧱 Architecture (Current High-Level)